RightToAskOrg/righttoask-docs/Features.md

     questions that are not relevant to their responsibilities, but we also don't want to make it too easy to hide a valid and popular question.
 Maybe direct it to someone else?
 Maybe just let it expire?
-    Maybe write a short message explaining why you're not answering?
+    Maybe write a short message explaining why you're not answering?*
-    Perhaps the implementation of this is the same as (3).*

 ## Accounts and roles